-Australian Space Discovery Centre has been launched at Lot Fourteen
+Australian Space Discovery Centre at Lot Fourteen

 Exploring the Discovery Centre